paulo-raca/adb-proxy/README.md

 #### UPnP Gateways

+> :info: This section requires the installation of the `upnp` extras: `pip install git+https://github.com/paulo-raca/adb-proxy.git[upnp]`

 If you are behind a NAT and your router has UPnP enabled, `--upnp` can be used to automatically setup port forwarding on your gateway from public internet

 ```bash